alexj136/alexj136.github.io/index.md

 ### About

 I'm a software developer and compiler/programming language nerd.
-I've worked at Google on SQL-to-SQL compilers for automatic migration of legacy dialects (Oracle, Teradata etc.) to BigQuery and PostgreSQL.
+I'm currently working on the [Rell](https://docs.chromia.com/rell/rell-intro) programming language at [ChromaWay](https://chromaway.com/).
+Previously I worked at Google on SQL-to-SQL compilers for automatic migration of legacy dialects (Oracle, Teradata etc.) to BigQuery and PostgreSQL.
 I also worked as a developer at [CompilerWorks](https://www.linkedin.com/company/compilerworks/).
 I enjoy programming, and especially enjoy projects related to compilers and programming languages.
 But I'll get stuck into anything that's interesting.

 In 2019 I finished my PhD at the University of Sussex.
 My research focused on JIT compilation, functional programming, Scala's implicit constructs, concurrency theory and type systems, especially session types.
 My research aimed to develop type systems and optimisation techniques for concurrent programming languages.
 My supervisor was [Dr Martin Berger](http://users.sussex.ac.uk/~mfb21/).